 - Glazed Apple Fritter Yeast Bread

-- 24 Bridgford Parkerhouse Style Rolls Dough, frozen or only partially thawed
+- 24 frozen dinner rolls, frozen or only partially thawed

 - 1 cup powdered sugar

-Preheat the oven to 375 degrees F, then bake the monkey bread for 45-50 minutes until the rolls in the center are cooked through.
+- Preheat the oven to 375°F, then bake the monkey bread for 45-50 minutes until the rolls in the center are cooked through.
 Cover with heavy duty aluminum foil for the last 20 minutes of baking to prevent the rolls on top from browning too much.

-Add 1/2 cup chopped pecans if you would like an extra crunch!
+- Adding nuts: Add ½ cup chopped pecans or walnuts if you would like a little crunch!